olekgr/HP-35_Z80/README.md

 ## Negative numbers

-Negative numbers are always stored as U'10 complement.
+Negative numbers are always stored as their U'10 complement, with 0x09 at sign position.
 For example:

 -1 is stored as 80_09_80_00_00_00_00_00_00_00

 -12 is stored as 81_09_88_00_00_00_00_00_00_00

+## Why Z80?

+Z80 has few instruction usefull making BCD arithmetics:

+* RLD - rotate left decimal (use for right shift BCD number)

+* RRD - rotate right decimal (use for left shift)

+* DAA - decimal accumulator adjust (addition and substraction)